BenReissaus/EnterpriseStreamingBenchmark/README.md

 Contains the datasender.
 Kafka-specific configurations can be done in `tools/datasender/datasender.conf`.

 ##### `tools/validator`
-Contains the validator.
-Makes use of [Akka Stream Kafka Library](http://doc.akka.io/docs/akka-stream-kafka/current/home.html).
+Contains the validator - a streaming application which makes use of the [Akka Stream Kafka Library](http://doc.akka.io/docs/akka-stream-kafka/current/home.html).

 ##### `tools/configuration`
 Contains setup and configuration scripts and a benchmark runner.
 All of them are defined with Ansible.